-- Next Generations Group- Comprised of descendants of Holocaust survivors and refugees, the Next Generations Group meets monthly for social and educational programs and more.
-If you are a descendant of a survivor and are interested in joining, please email our Next Generation Group at email@example.com.
+- Next Generations Group- Comprised of descendants of Holocaust survivors and refugees, war heroes, and supporters who want to keep the story and lessons alive and relevant.
+The Next Generations Group meets monthly for social and educational programs, community projects, and more.
+If you are interested in joining, please email our Next Generations Group coordinator at firstname.lastname@example.org.

 - Oregon Holocaust Survivors, Refugees, and Families (OHSRAF) is a unified, living voice of those most directly affected by the Holocaust and who have volunteered to participate on this steering committee.
 Its purpose is to create and implement projects and events dedicated to, and in remembrance of, their families and the many millions who perished; to provide emotional support for one another; and to serve as a reminder and protector of the message "Never Again!"